kcprxkln/eth-wallet-tracker/README.md

 # ETH WALLET TRACKER
 Python, Flask project which enables you to track specific Ethereum wallets with feed of newest transactions and check balance + transaction history for every eth wallet.
+Txn and wallet data fetched with etherscan API, user details saved in postgres database.

 Main functionalities:
 - register/ log in